MBCProject/mbc-markdown/anti-static-analysis/executable-code-obfuscation.md

 Executable Code Obfuscation
 ===========================
-Executable code can be obfuscated to hinder disassembly and static code analysis.
+Executable code can be obfuscated to hinder static code analysis.
 This behavior is specific to a malware sample's executable code (data and text sections).
+While the Executable Code Obfuscation behavior makes the analysis process more difficult, it does not does cause incorrect disassembly, which is how it differs from the Disassembler Evasion behavior.

 For encryption and encoding characteristics of malware samples, as well as malware obfuscation behaviors related to non-malware-sample files and information, see **Obfuscated Files or Information ([E1027](../defense-evasion/obfuscated-files-or-information.md))**.